itiswayneee/WebOS-12/README.md

   break;
 ```
 ---
-# Developed with 💙 by the WebOS Team
+## Developed with 💙 by the WebOS Team-Just me